niteshkumar0205/DE_FINALPROJECT/README.md

 complete.csv: The cleaned dataset ready for analysis and import to PostgreSQL.

-preprocessing.ipynb: Jupyter Notebook containing the Python code for preprocessing and cleaning the dataset.
+DE_FINAL_PROJECT.ipynb: Jupyter Notebook containing the Python code for preprocessing and cleaning the dataset.

-analysis.ipynb: Jupyter Notebook containing the Python code for analyzing the cleaned dataset.

-database.sql: SQL script containing the necessary commands to create the PostgreSQL database and import the cleaned data.

 README.md: The file you are currently reading, providing an overview of the repository.